allejo/allejo.io/_posts/2025-XX-XX-jailbreaking-my-kindle/index.md

 ## Why am I jailbreaking my Kindle?

-I have recently worked long hours in organizing _all_ of my eBooks into a single library within calibre with the goal of being able to easily sync my Kindle with my books.
+I have recently worked long hours in organizing _all_ of my eBooks into a single library with calibre with the goal of being able to easily sync my Kindle with my books.
 Here's the difficult part, for years I had been buying ebooks from Amazon and while they did make the ecosystem incredibly user-friendly for the majority of the population, I felt nothing but limited due to the following:

 1. As of February 26, 2025, Amazon has stopped supporting the "Download & Transfer via USB" functionality.
 This means, it is now incredibly more tedious for you to be able to download copies of the ebooks that **you** have bought.
 In the past, I have had Amazon delist ebooks from their online stores and in turn, I lost it from my Kindle since I can't search for it anymore.
 Thankfully, I was in the habit of always downloading a copy of those ebooks but what if I hadn't?
 I might have lost that digital book even though I **bought** it.
 2. I never thought this is something I would be writing this but with the direction my country, the United States, is heading regarding censorship, I did not want to remain at the mercy of Amazon to dictate which books that I've **purchased** I'm still allowed to read.